- 2 tablespoons Dijon mustard

 - Pour mixture into an airtight container and store in fridge for up to one month.

-If you’ve ever cooked with beef before, it’s likely that you have a bottle of Worcestershire sauce hanging around in the pantry somewhere.
+If you’ve ever cooked with beef before, it’s likely you have a bottle of Worcestershire sauce hanging around in the pantry somewhere.
 In fact, the condiment has quite a few uses that you might not have considered before.
 But while the sauce can add a lot of flavor to dishes, I steer clear of using conventional store-bought Worcestershire sauce.
 Instead, I make my own homemade substitute for Worcestershire sauce.
 Here’s why I do it — and how you can make it, too.

 Why I Don’t Use Conventional Worcestershire Sauce